ls1intum/Artemis/docs/user/lti.rst

 .. figure:: lti/lticonfiguration_tab.png
     :align: center
+    :width: 500
     :alt: LTI 1.3 Configuration

 Moodle Steps
 """""""""""""

+With the Dynamic Registration URL copied, you can now configure the LTI 1.3 integration in Moodle:

 #.
-Navigate to Site Administration.\
+Access Site Administration: Log into your Moodle account.
+From the main dashboard, navigate to the Site Administration section.
+This section contains various administrative settings for the Moodle platform.
 #.
-Select Plugins → External tool → Manage Tools.\
+Navigate to External Tool Settings: Inside the Site Administration, go to Plugins.
+From there, select External tool followed by Manage Tools.
+This will lead you to the LTI configurations in Moodle.
 #.
-Paste the Dynamic Registration URL to Tool URL field
+Enter Dynamic Registration URL: In the "Manage Tools" section, you'll find a field labeled "Tool URL."
+Paste the previously copied "Dynamic Registration URL" from Artemis into this field.
 #.
-Click on "Add LTI Advantage".\
+Initiate LTI Advantage Integration: After entering the URL, click on the Add LTI Advantage button.
+This action will begin the process of integrating Artemis with Moodle using the LTI 1.3 standard.
 #.
-Scroll down to find the Artemis course with its shortname.\
+Locate the Artemis Course: Once the integration process starts, scroll down the list until you find the Artemis course identified by its shortname.
 #.
-Click on "Activate" to complete the integration.
+Activate the Integration: To finalize the integration, click on the Activate button next to the Artemis course name.
+This action will complete the LTI 1.3 integration between Artemis and Moodle.

 Link Artemis Exercises to Moodle Course
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^